SEO BLOG

 I may sound like an obnoxious motivational poster with a picture of a mountain when I say this, but hear me out: Content audits are about opportunity, not failure.

 What if I told you that a “failed” blog was a headline change away from being your biggest performer of the next quarter?
 That’s not an extreme example.
-This is the attainable insight you can get from performing a proper content audit.
+That is the attainable insight you can get from performing a proper content audit.

 But never mistake activity with accomplishment.